 Plan I (Thesis Program)

-REF 601, 607 6
+REF 601, 607

-CIE 606, 770, 772, 776, 777, 778
+CIE 606, 770, 772, 776, 777, 778 1

-Elective 3
+Elective

 CIE 698

-Hours 33
+Hours 3:

 Plan II (Non-Thesis Program)

-REF 601, 607 6
+REF 601, 607

-CIE 606, 770, 772, 776, 777, 778
+CIE 606, 770, 772, 776, 777, 778 13

 Elective

 CIE 728

-Hours 30
+Hours 3

-Substitutions for required courses or electives must be approved in advance and in writing by the Department Chair or the Graduate Coordinator.
+Substitutions for required courses must be approved in advance and in writing by the Graduate Coordinator or the Department Chair.
+Transfer credit must have prior approval by the Graduate Coordinator or Department Chair.
+In addition to the above requirements, the individual must pass comprehensive examinations.
+Each student is allowed two attempts to pass comprehensive examinations.
+Each student should register with the department's graduate secretary for comprehensive examinations, one to three months prior to the examination.